Ways to Purchase Maine Products

 Each member of a farmers’ market sets up their own booth to sell products they grew or produced.
 Maine has summer, winter, and year-round markets.

 More than 100 farms participate in MSFP, a USDA-funded program to provide eligible seniors with a $50 farm share at no charge.
 Seniors apply to participate with an authorized farm each spring.

-Many Real Maine members have retail locations either at their venue or off site.
-Some offer tasting rooms, prepared foods, or cafe service.
+Many Real Maine members have retail locations.
+Some offer tasting rooms, prepared foods, or café service.